 Use personal access tokens (PATs) instead of legacy API keys for better security.
 PATs let you grant specific permissions (read-only vs full access) and revoke access without changing your main API key.

 Create your first base (like a database).
-Plan your tables and relationships: 'Properties' table (columns: Address, Price, Beds, Baths, Status, Photos), 'Buyers' table (Name, Email, Phone, Status, Agent), 'Showings' table (Date, Property link, Buyer link, Feedback).
-Link tables by adding 'Link to another record' column type—link Properties to Buyers via Showings junction table.
+Plan your tables and relationships: 'Assets' table (columns: Address, Asking Price, Units/SF, NOI, Stage, Photos), 'Sponsors' table (Name, Email, Phone, Status, Deal Lead), 'Site Tours' table (Date, Asset link, Sponsor link, Notes).
+Link tables by adding the 'Link to another record' column type—link Assets to Sponsors via the Site Tours junction table.

-Start simple with 2-3 tables (Properties, Buyers, Showings) before building complex multi-table systems.
-Prove value with basic structure, then expand.
+Start simple with 2-3 tables (Assets, Sponsors, Site Tours) before building complex multi-table systems.
+Prove value with a basic structure, then expand.
 Draw your relationships on paper first: which entities exist and how do they relate?

-Manually add 5-10 sample records to each table: create test properties (123 Test St, 456 Sample Ave), test buyers (John Doe, Jane Smith), and link them via test showings.
+Manually add 5-10 sample records to each table: create test assets (123 Test St, 456 Sample Ave), test sponsors (Acme Capital, Sample Partners), and link them via test site tours.
 This sample data lets you test workflows and view layouts before connecting real automation.

-Use realistic test data (real addresses from recently sold properties, common names) so you can realistically test views and automations.
+Use realistic test data (real addresses from recent comps, real sponsor names) so you can realistically test views and automations.
 Testing with 'Test 1, Test 2, Test 3' doesn't reveal UX issues that real data will.

 In n8n, create a new workflow and add an Airtable node.
 Click 'Create New Credentials' and paste your Airtable API key or personal access token.
 Test connection by adding an Airtable 'List Records' node pointing to your test base and table—execute to verify it retrieves your sample data.